 Hair Tissue Mineral Analysis can tell you almost everything you need to know about your health.
 If you could only do one test for the benefit of your health HTMA should be the one!

 Articles and information on this website may not be copied, reprinted, or redistributed without written permission.
 The entire contents of this website are based upon the opinions of Stephanie Mace or the respective author of each article.
 The statements made on this website have not been evaluated by the FDA.
-The products and services sold on this website and any information published on NoshAndFlourish.com are not intended to diagnose, treat, cure, or prevent any disease.
-The information provided by this website and/or Stephanie Mace is not a substitute for a face-to-face consultation with your physician, and should not be construed as individual medical advice.
-It is intended as a sharing of knowledge and information from the research and experience of Stephanie Mace.
-Stephanie Mace encourages you to make your own health care decisions based upon your research and in partnership with a qualified health care professional.
-Copyright © 2020 Nosh and Flourish - All Rights Reserved.
+The products and services sold on this website and any information published on NoshAndFlourish.com and/or shared by Stephanie Mace are not intended to diagnose, treat, cure, or prevent any disease, or be part of any provision of any professional license under any state.
+The information provided by this website and/or Stephanie Mace is not a substitute for a face-to-face consultation with your physician, and should not be construed as medical advice.
+It is intended as a sharing of knowledge and information from the research and experience of Stephanie Mace and is not intended to be part of any provision of any professional license under any state..
+Stephanie Mace is not a doctor, medical practitioner or health care provider.
+Stephanie Mace encourages you to make your own health care decisions based upon your research and experience and in partnership with a qualified health care professional.
+In the event of any legal dispute they will be subject to the laws of the state of Alaska.
+Copyright © 2021 Nosh and Flourish - All Rights Reserved.